pangers/Intelligence-iOS-Framework/README.md

 ```

-3- Programmatically set the required parameters in the configuration, and initialize Intelligence with it.
+C) Programmatically set the required parameters in the configuration, and initialize Intelligence with it.

 *Swift:*